krissh02/QuoteApp/README.md

+# To start the application
+Run following command:
+1. npm install - to install all the packages
+2. npm run dev - to start the application

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.